 Further tests include:

 Waiting for the test results can be a stressful time.
-It may help to talk to a friend or family member, a healthcare professional, or call Cancer Council on 13 11 20.
+It may help to talk to a friend or family member, a healthcare professional, or call Cancer Council 13 11 20.

 The treatment recommended by your doctor will depend on the results of your tests, the type of cancer, where the cancer is, whether it has spread, your age and your general health.
 Cancer of the uterus is often diagnosed early, before it has spread, and can be treated surgically.
 For many women, surgery will be the only treatment they need.
-If the cancer has spread beyond the uterus, radiation therapy, hormone treatment or chemotherapy may also be used.
+If the cancer has spread beyond the uterus, radiation therapy, hormone therapy or chemotherapy may also be used.